Hawaiian soldier charged with trying to provide documents, training to ISIS

 A Hawaiian soldier was arrested and accused of trying to provide military documents and training to ISIS, the Army said in a statement Monday.

-The active-duty soldier, identified as Ikaika Kang, 34, of Waipahu, also apparently swore allegiance to ISIS, the statement said.
+The active-duty soldier, Sgt.
+Ikaika Kang, 34, of Waipahu, apparently swore allegiance to ISIS, the statement said.
 He was taken into custody Saturday by an FBI SWAT team.

 Kang was assigned to Schofield Barracks in Honolulu.